mike-brown-angi/version-checker-test/README.md

 - repos-sync.yaml
 ```

 And, let's give it a definition to look at.
+The following describes in yaml where to look for the Strimzi helm charts.

 *./repos/strimzi.yaml*
 ```yaml